benlau/asyncfuture/README.md

 AsyncFuture::observe(QObject* object, PointerToMemberFunc signal)
 -------------------

-This function creates an Observable&lt;ARG&gt; object which contains a future to represent the result of the signal.You could obtain the future by the future() method.
-And observe the result of the future by subscribe() / context() methods
+This function creates an Observable&lt;ARG&gt; object which contains a future to represent the result of the signal.
+You could obtain the future by the future() method.
+And observe the result by subscribe() / context() methods

 The ARG type is equal to the first parameter of the signal.
 If the signal does not contain any argument, ARG will be void.
 In case it has more than one argument, the rest will be ignored.